 photo of SPRINT student

-Menstrual cycle, sleep, performance and recovery in elite athletes
+Menstrual cycle, sleep, performance and recovery with female athletes

 There is currently very little known regarding the potential influence of the menstrual cycle on aspects of sleep, performance and recovery.
-In fact, there is not one published article that has assessed sleep quality or sleep quantity throughout the menstrual cycle in elite athletes.
-Furthermore, while fluctuations in ovarian steroid hormones have been suggested as a reason for larger variance in physical performance when compared to males, these have not been directly investigated.
+In fact, there is not one published article that has assessed the variability of sleep (quality or quantity), nor the variability in performance testing throughout the menstrual cycle.
+Consequently, while fluctuations in ovarian steroid hormones are suggested to have a potential influence on female athletes sleep and performance, compared to males, there are no clear implications, especially for well-trained and elite female athletes.

-This project will involve a series of studies that will examine the relationship between menstrual cycle, sleep, performance and recovery in elite athletes.
-Overall, the project will examine both subjective and objective measures of sleep and a variety of performance tests across the menstrual cycle in elite athletes.
-Furthermore, female hormones will be measured for the appropriate verification of the different menstrual phases.
-Considering the lack of information in this area, the proposed projects aim to help support the healthy development, wellbeing, and performance of female athletes.
+This project will involve a series of studies that will examine the relationship between the menstrual cycle, sleep, performance and recovery in female athletes (recreational, well-trained, and professional).
+Additionally, sleep architecture will be compared between female athletes of different levels (elite and recreational).
+Overall, the project will examine both subjective and objective measures of sleep and a variety of performance tests across the menstrual cycle in female athletes.
+Furthermore, female hormones will be measured for the appropriate verification of the different menstrual cycle phases, or the impact of hormonal contraception use.
+Considering the lack of information in this area, the proposed project aims to help support the healthy development, wellbeing, and performance of female athletes.

 Student: Madison Pearson